dwulff/text2sdg/README.md

 ## General Information

-The `text2sdg` package is developed by Dirk Wulff and Dominik Meier.
+The `text2sdg` package is developed by Dirk U. Wulff and Dominik S. Meier.
 It is published under the GNU General Public License (version 3).

 An overview of elements of the package can be accessed [online](http://dwulff.github.io/text2sdg/reference/text2sdg.html) or from within R using `?text2sdg`.
 A tutorial illustrating the use of the package can be accessed